Kris Rinkenberger MA, NBCC, LCPC, CCATP, CCTP

 My goal is to work with clients to heal from past wounds, address issues of personal faith, explore and address thoughts and emotions, and move forward to a hopeful and fulfilled future.
 And, of course, to offer a little humor along the way.

-Certificates in EMDR, Grief and Loss, Cognitive Behavior Therapy, Anxiety Treatment, Trauma Therapy and Adoption Issues
+Certificates in EMDR, Grief and Loss, Cognitive Behavior Therapy, Anxiety, and Trauma Therapy.

-Individual therapy for PTSD, Depression, Anxiety, Domestic Violence, Trauma, Sexual Abuse, Chronic Pain, Medical Issues, Recent Events, Parenting, Personal Boundaries, Grief and Loss, Family of Origin issues, Adolescent behavioral problems, School-related problems and Women’s issues.
-Family and couples therapy with an emphasis on building stronger communication.
-Career counseling that focuses on understanding your individual passion and strengths.
+Individual therapy for PTSD, Depression, Anxiety, Trauma, Sexual Abuse, , Recent Traumatic Events, Parenting, Personal Boundaries, Grief and Loss, Family of Origin issues, and Women’s issues.
+Family and couples therapy with an emphasis on building stronger communication

 My goal is to work alongside those seeking to process past experiences, address current life stressors and attain an overall improved quality of life.
 Through building strong therapeutic relationships, clients are able to successfully reach their identified goals and find healing.

-I am experienced in trauma based interventions and have a history of working with combat veterans, first responders, sexual assault survivors and those struggling with infertility.
-I am trained in Cognitive Processing Therapy and in the process of becoming Level I and II certified in EMDR.
-My goal is to provide short term topic focused groups in the future.
+I am experienced in trauma based interventions and have a history of working with combat veterans, first responders, sexual assault survivors, and those struggling with fertility challenges.
+I am trained in Cognitive Processing Therapy, EMDR, and am a certified perinatal mental health counselor.

 Individual therapy for PTSD, depression, anxiety, trauma exposure, social anxiety, panic symptoms, chronic health issues, infertility, miscarriage/infant loss, bereavement, and stress management.
+I advocate for the identification of healthy boundaries and improved interpersonal relationships.
 I look forward to building a strong therapeutic relationship with my clients and advocating for them to improve their quality of life and reach identified goals.